lubuntu-team/manual/source/3/3.2/3.2.16/window_effects.rst

 .. image:: compton_conf_fade.png

-To have your settings applied you will need to press the :guilabel:`apply` button.
-If you want to cancel your changes press the :guilabel:`cancel` button.
+To have your settings applied you will need to press the :guilabel:`Apply` button.
+If you want to cancel your changes press the :guilabel:`Cancel` button.

 How to Launch
 -------------